sf-wdi-gaia/angular-intro/readme.md

 Again, while our parameters will get minified, the strings will not.
 The names of parameters are therefore preserved in the strings so that the injector can still them up as dependencies appropriately.

 ![happy pokemon](http://i.giphy.com/3oEduV4SOS9mmmIOkw.gif)

+##Our Style Guide

+There are many (too many) ways to do the same thing in Angular.
+As a result it is best for a working-group to define a style-guide amongst themselves in order to define some convention: [here's ours](https://github.com/sf-wdi-29/angular-style-guide/blob/master/README.md).

+Note: It is more important to have working code than to strictly follow the style-guide.
+Feel free to break the style-guide's convention if the the logic can be defended.